-Yakuza is the very definition of a cult favorite video game series.
-Its unique mix of heartfelt melodrama and comedic absurdity has won it fans worldwide throughout its seven main entries, two remakes, and countless spin-offs.
+Yakuza was always the very definition of a cult favorite video game series.
+Its unique mix of heartfelt melodrama and comedic absurdity won it fans worldwide throughout its seven main entries, two remakes, and countless spin-offs.
 But for many lovers of traditional JRPGs, the button-mashing, beat-em-up combat has always been a turnoff.

 As a soft “reboot” of the series, Yakuza: Like a Dragon hits many of the same story beats of the original Yakuza (or Kiwami): A Yakuza with a heart of gold is sent to jail for a murder he didn’t commit, returning to society decades later to discover that the organization he loves has lost its way.
 But within that setup, the motivations of the main characters are entirely different.
 Kazuma Kiryu went to jail to protect his friends; Ichiban went to protect his patriarch.
 While both got stabbed in the back, each experiences a very different type of betrayal.
 For Kiryu, it was his sworn brother, but for Ichiban, it was his father figure.
 That difference sends Ichiban down a very different road from his protagonist predecessor.

-I was also surprised at the social consciousness inherent in the story of Yakuza: Like a Dragon.
-It tackles social ills including homelessness, prostitution, elder abuse, illegal immigration, and even suicide with empathy.
+I was also surprised by the social consciousness inherent in the story of Yakuza: Like a Dragon.
+It tackles several social ills, including homelessness, prostitution, elder abuse, illegal immigration, and suicide with empathy.
 The Yakuza series has always portrayed the homeless in a sympathetic light, but Like a Dragon literally puts you in their shoes.
-It’s rare to see a game spend its first few chapters in the gutters, scrounging for change and collecting cans for money.
+It’s rare to see a game spend its first few chapters in the gutters, scrounging for change under vending machines and collecting cans for money.
 Moreover, the lessons learned and bonds formed during this time significantly influence Ichiban’s hero’s journey.

 Speaking of Ichiban, he is a refreshing change of pace from other Yakuza protagonists.
 Unlike the idealistic stoicism of Kazuma Kiryu and the bombastic pragmatism of Goro Majima, Ichi is something new: a good-natured, friendly dumbass!
 He genuinely loves people and builds trust and rapport with them almost instantly.
 In a JRPG where relationships between party members are vital, this new protagonist’s sensibilities are a perfect fit.
 Each party member has their own side quest that you can learn about in conversation with them at your favorite karaoke joint.
 These growing bonds of friendship between party members make for compelling storytelling, getting you rapidly invested in these new Yakuza characters and their quests.